-OFFSET cannot be used as a sub-query in the WHERE clause, even if the parent query uses LIMIT 1.
+OFFSET cannot be used as a subquery in the WHERE clause, even if the parent query uses LIMIT 1.

-- Note: Using OFFSET in sub-queries is a pilot feature that is subject to change in future releases, and is not intended for use in a production setting.
+- Note: Using OFFSET in subqueries is a pilot feature that is subject to change in future releases, and is not intended for use in a production setting.
 There is no support associated with this pilot feature.
 For more information, contact Salesforce - We recommend using an ORDER BY clause when you use OFFSET to ensure that the result set ordering is consistent.
-The row order of a result set that does not have an ORDER BY clause will have a stable ordering, however the ordering key is subject to change and should not be relied on. - Similarly, we recommend using a LIMIT clause in combination with OFFSET if you need to retrieve subsequent subsets of the same result set.
+The row order of a result set that does not have an ORDER BY clause has a stable ordering, however the ordering key is subject to change and should not be relied on. - Similarly, we recommend using a LIMIT clause with OFFSET if you need to retrieve subsequent subsets of the same result set.
 For example, you could retrieve the first 100 rows of a query using the following: